keelancook/mediumish/_posts/2017-04-21-missions-is-the-mother-of-theology.md

 ---
 layout: post
-title: "\"Missions is the Mother of Theology\""
+title: "Missions is the Mother of Theology"
 date: "2017-04-21"
 categories:
   - "church"